OpenAMP/openamp-docs/demos/hvl_virtio.rst

 Hypervisorless Virtio Components
 ********************************

-This demonstration uses a single application on the remote and a setup and demo script on the host.
+This demonstration uses a single application on the remote and a setup and demo script on the main controller.

 The underlying OpenAMP architectural components used by these applications are